-Most events in Menorca have a religious undertone, although they are superbly done and of interest to the average tourist.
+Most Menorca holidays have a religious undertone, although they are superbly done and of interest to the average tourist.
 There are also a plethora of musical events on the island, including the much anticipated Menorcan Jazz Fest and Music Festival, both of which take place in the capital.

 Procession of the Three Knocks